-Effective on 1/1/2020 the EPA has outlawed the manufacture and importation of R-22 in the U.S.A.
-Our current stock of R-22 is still available for purchase.
-Please shop on our website or call Customer Service for your price and availability.
+Effective 1/1/2020, the EPA outlawed the manufacture and importation of R-22 in the U.S.A.
+We are working with suppliers keep product in stock, but we are not assured of availability as nationwide inventory decreases.
+Please shop our website or call Customer Service for price and availability.

 Why the Phaseout?

-Hydrochlorofluorocarbons (HCFCs) also are ozone-depleting substances used extensively in refrigeration and air conditioning equipment manufactured and installed today.
+Hydrochlorofluorocarbons (HCFCs) are ozone-depleting substances used extensively in refrigeration and air conditioning equipment.
 The most common HCFC refrigerant is R-22.
-In response to these environmental concerns, no new or imported R-22 will be allowed in the U.S. on or after Jan.
-1, 2020.

 In response to environmental concerns, the EPA issued mandates to switch to safer, more eco-friendly options.
 As the R-22 supply decreases, the price will increase.

 We're here to help you stay informed.
 You are not legally required to stop using R-22.
 However, it could be advantageous to switch to a newer HVAC system that runs on R-410A.
 Ask your sales professional about available options for making the switch to a more energy-efficient HVAC system.